 Long Range is a member of the GI Joe team, and can easily rely upon his fellows for assistance in any reasonable request - and even some less than reasonable matters.
 He particularly gets on well with his fellow 'math geeks' on the Joe team, like Downtown.

 Long Range's GI Joe field uniform consists of a white vest worn atop a collared, long sleeved green shirt, brown trousers, long white leather boots, white leather gloves, green belts for his trousers and to hold his firearm holster, and a white helmet with a singular eye piece.

 Karl has always had a head for math.
-It's one of those things that has steered his entire life, causing him no end of grief in school - but offering him the opportunity to blow stuff up real good in the 'real world'.
-And make no mistake, Karl loves to blow things to bits...!
+It's one of those things that has steered his entire life.
+This caused him no end of grief in school, but offering him the opportunity to blow stuff up real good as an adult.
+And make no mistake, Karl loves to blow things to bits!